themechanicalguy/Design-Patterns/1-SOLID/SOLID-Principles.md

 Similarly, in software, you define an interface or abstract class (like the power strip’s plug socket) that new components can "plug into" without changing the core system.

-## Use Case
+## Use Case:

 - Considering our e-commerce system that calculates discounts for different types of customers (e.g., regular, premium, or VIP customers).
 - Initially, you might hardcode discount logic for each customer type.
 However, if a new customer type (e.g., "student") is introduced, you’d need to modify the existing discount calculator class, which violates OCP.(Apple Student Discount Plan)
-- Instead, OCP encourages designing the system so you can add new discount types without altering the existing code.
+- Instead, `OCP encourages designing the system so you can add new discount types without altering the existing code`.

-### Example: Without OCP || Violating OCP
+### Violating OCP

 ```typescript
 class DiscountCalculator {